Once you select an Element containing a

 Read More

-(can be a gradient, an
+(such as a gradient, an

 Exposed Parameter